Magicka Dragonknight PvP Build ESO – Inferno

 Dragon Rheum, Dragon’s Blood, and Columbine

 These potions are VERY expensive.
 If you cant afford these, regular Tri-Stat potions will work just fine.
-If you find yourself struggling to sustain with those, replace the off-hand shock glyph with an absorb magicka glyph.

 Tips & Misc.